A Christmas Gift for You from Phil Spector: Release history

-The album has been released several times on different labels, starting with Apple Records in 1972, with different cover art: a photograph of Spector dressed as a heavily bearded Santa Claus, wearing a "Back to Mono" button.
-Additional reissues on Warner-Spector in 1974 (for the first time in stereo), Pavilion (a short-lived imprint of CBS) in 1981, and Passport in 1984 would also use this cover, sometimes with the "Back to Mono" button airbrushed out.
+The album has been released several times on different labels, starting with Apple Records in 1972, with different cover art: a photograph of Spector dressed as a heavily bearded Santa Claus, wearing a "Back to Mono" button art directed and designed by John Kosh.
+Additional reissues on Warner-Spector in 1974 (for the first time in stereo), Pavilion (a short-lived imprint of CBS) in 1981, and Passport in 1984 would also use this cover, sometimes with the "Back to Mono" button designed by John Kosh airbrushed out.

 The original cover was restored in time for the album's first CD issue by Phil Spector International through Rhino.
 It was mastered by Bill Inglot and Ken Perry and it restored the album's original mono mix.
 The second CD issue was in 1987 as well, on Chrysalis (CCD 1625) in monophonic for the UK market.
 This one is co-credited "Spector Records International" and features the slightly different international artwork, it features the same mastering as the Rhino CD.
 The more common third CD issue came in 1989, a remastered release on ABKCO which restored the original title, artwork, and mono mix, this edition was remastered by Phil Spector and Larry Levine.
 The album also appeared as the fourth disc of ABKCO's 1991 Spector box set, Back to Mono, and as the second disc of the 2006 UK-only ABKCO compilation The Phil Spector Collection.

 Sony Music took over distribution rights to the Philles Records catalog in 2009 and re-released the mono album, remastered by Bob Ludwig, on its Legacy Recordings imprint on October 27 of that year.
 (The Sundazed label also reissued the album on vinyl in 2009.)
 In 2012, Legacy Recordings released a two-disc set in the UK only, containing a new remastering of the mono album by Vic Anesini on the first disc and a selection of non-Christmas Spector hits and rarities on the second disc.